On the Design of KL-Regularized Policy Gradient Algorithms for LLM Reasoning

 Regularized Policy Gradient

-• We derive policy gradients and corresponding surrogate loss functions for objectives regularized by Forward and Reverse KL divergences, considering both standard normalized (KL) and unnormalized (UKL) forms.
+• We derive policy gradients and corresponding surrogate losses for Forward/Reverse KL, in normalized (KL) and unnormalized (UKL) forms, under off-policy sampling with importance weights.

 Experimental Results

-Combined performance metrics on the AMC23, AIME24, and AIME25 mathematical reasoning benchmarks, showing "Last" and "Best" scores.
+Combined performance metrics on the AIME24 and AIME25 mathematical reasoning benchmarks, showing "Last" and "Best" scores for 4K context length.
 The "Last" score is from the 400th training step, assuming the training process remained stable to that point.
 The highest score in each column is bolded, and the second highest is underlined.
 RPG and RPG-REINFORCE methods are highlighted with light cyan and light green backgrounds, respectively.

 Training loss plot

-Training dynamics and benchmark performance for fully differentiable Regularized Policy Gradient (RPG) compared to baselines (GRPO, DAPO, REINFORCE++, REINFORCE++-Baseline).
+Training dynamics and benchmark performance for RPG and REINFORCE-style RPG compared to baselines (GRPO, DAPO) with 4K context length.

 Validation loss plot